• Skip to main content

 Babies only need a handful of toys.
 The building of hand-eye coordination, motor skills, and muscle building are all advantages of babies and toys.
 Items to chew on are also important and helpful in teething.

 Toddlers and young children get SO MANY TOYS from family and friends.
-As a parent, putting boundaries on family who love to buy for your kids is a great way to limit the toys.
+As a parent, putting boundaries on family members who love to buy for your kids is a great way to limit the toys.
 Instead, ask for the things they need.

 Parents rarely have to buy their children toys.
 Consider used toys.
 I have seen countless new toys still in packaging at yard and garage sales.
 Smaller children just don’t know the difference.